Using Absol as a Competitive Pokémon in "Pokémon X and Y"

 Special Defense: 60

-The main concern, and overall Absol's biggest flaw are its pitifully low defenses.
-This is especially hazardous thanks to all of the bulky Pokemon that run Foul Play in order to take out opposing physical attackers.
-The Pokemon to watch out for the most when using Mega Absol would be Pokemon with strong priority moves, namely ones that resist Absol's Sucker Punch such as Azumarill and Conkeldurr.
-Pokemon that carry Foul Play should also be cautiously avoided, as they can make short work of Absol even though it resists Dark type moves.
-Pokemon like Klefki and Mandibuzz can be especially troublesome due to their high bulk making Absol's job of taking them down that much more difficult.
-However, Absol has access to Will o Wisp, which helps tremendously in making sure these Pokemon don't KO Absol right away.
+The main concern and overall Absol's biggest flaw are its pitifully low defenses.
+This is especially hazardous thanks to all of the bulky Pékemon that run Foul Play in order to take out opposing physical attackers.
+The Pokémon to watch out for the most when using Mega Absol would be Pokémon with strong priority moves, namely ones that resist Absol's Sucker Punch such as Azumarill and Conkeldurr.
+Pokémon that carry Foul Play should also be cautiously avoided, as they can make short work of Absol even though it resists Dark-type moves.
+Pokémon like Klefki and Mandibuzz can be especially troublesome due to their high bulk making Absol's job of taking them down that much more difficult.
+However, Absol has access to Will o Wisp, which helps tremendously in making sure these Pokémon don't KO Absol right away.

 Movesets to Consider